 Belief Formation and Belief Updating Under Ambiguity: Evidence from Experiments

-Decisions under ambiguity depend on both the belief regarding possible scenarios and the attitude towards ambiguity.
-This paper exclusively focuses on beliefs, measured independent from attitudes.
-We use laboratory experiments to elicit the subjective belief formation and belief updating process in an ambiguous environment.
-As a main contribution, we elicit the entire belief distribution of individual subjects.
-For almost half of the subjects, we can reject the objective equality hypothesis that one's initial prior follows a uniform distribution.
-The results also show that, when updating beliefs, more than half of the subjects closely follow the Bayes rule.
-The rest significantly deviate from Bayes.
-An investigation of a possible bias in beliefs reveals that subjects' beliefs are mostly neutral and do not display pessimism or optimism.
+Decisions under ambiguity depend on the beliefs regarding possible scenarios and the attitude towards ambiguity.
+This paper exclusively focuses on beliefs, and beliefs are measured independently from attitudes, in contrast to many previous studies.
+We use laboratory experiments to estimate the subjective belief formation and belief updating process in an ambiguous environment.
+As a main contribution, we recover the entire be- lief distribution of individual subjects and scrutinize how beliefs are updated in response to new information.
+For 70% of the subjects, we can reject the objective equality hypothe- sis that one’s initial prior follows a uniform distribution.
+A further investigation of biases in initial beliefs reveals that 66% of the subjects display neither pessimism nor optimism in initial beliefs.
+Overall, the unbiased belief hypothesis cannot be rejected.
+The recovered belief updating rules reveal that the Bayesian updating hypothesis can be rejected for 84% of the subjects.
+Among them, most subjects under-react to new information compared to what Bayes’ rule implies.
+Finally, we find that beliefs are heterogeneous and cannot be characterized by a single distribution that fits for all subjects.

 Keywords: ambiguity, learning strategy, belief updates, Bayesian updates, pessimism, laboratory experiments